SifisoSithole/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1-alphabet.c - This function prints the alphabet, in lowercase, followed by a new line

 2-print_alphabet_x10.c - This function prints the alphabet ten times, in lowercase, followed by a new line

+3-islower.c - This fuction checks for lowercase character